wireseo/tp/docs/UserGuide.md

 #### 4.1.1 Top Bar
    * The top bar includes the following components.
-        1. Summary information - A quick summary indicating the number of ungraded missions and quests, upcoming consultations and mastery checks as well as outstanding tasks in Jarvis.
-Do note that graded missions and quests, as well as past consultations and mastery checks will not be indicated.
+        1. Summary information - A quick summary indicating the number of ungraded `Missions` and `Quests`, upcoming `Consultations` and `Mastery Checks` as well as outstanding `Tasks` in Jarvis.
+Do note that graded `Missions` and `Quests`, as well as past `Consultations` and `Mastery Checks`, will not be indicated.
         1. Greeting message - A welcome message for you.
 If you are not logged in, this message will prompt you to do so.
-        1. Weekly topic and Today's date - The week count for the semester, together with the topic for the week and today's date.
+        1. Weekly topic and today's date - The week count for the semester, together with the topic for the week and today's date.
         1. Shortcut icons - These icons are positioned here for your convenience to quickly navigate to Source Academy with the blue diamond on the left, and Jarvis' user guide with the white book icon on the right.